pulumi/docs/content/docs/concepts/resources/functions.md

 #### Invoke options

-Each function and method also accepts "invoke options", similar to the way Pulumi resources accept [resource options](/docs/concepts/options/).
-Invoke options may be specified either as an object or as varargs depending on the language you're writing your Pulumi program in.
+Functions also accept "invoke options", similar to the way Pulumi resources accept [resource options](/docs/concepts/options/).
+Invoke options may be specified either as an object or as a list of arguments depending on the language you're writing your Pulumi program in.
 The options are as follows:

 - `parent`: Supply a parent resource for this function call.
 Much like the [parent resource option](/docs/concepts/options/parent/), the parent will be consulted when determining the provider to use.